nfrerebeau/twitterbot/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-This package accesses documents from the [Open Archive HAL](https://hal.archives-ouvertes.fr/) and tweets the latest scientific publications of your team (see it in action:
+This package accesses documents from open archives and tweets the latest scientific publications of your team (see it in action:
 [@CRP2Abib](https://twitter.com/crp2abib)).

 ## Installation